Permafrost/Tundra/SERVICES.md

 ### tundra.file:process

 Provides a safe way of processing a file as a stream, which is useful for large files or memory constrained environments, by opening a file for reading, writing, or appending, calling the given service with the opened file stream object as an input, and finally closing the stream when done.

 As such, the invoked service does not need to open or close the file stream itself, it only needs to process the opened file stream.
 The stream is guaranteed to be closed automatically, regardless of whether an exception is encountered by the service.

 #### Inputs:

-* `$file` is the name of the file to be processed, specified as either a relative or absolute file path or file: [URI].
+* `$file` is the name of the file to be processed, specified as either a relative or absolute file path or `file:` [URI].
-* `$mode` is an optional choice of 'read', 'write', or 'append' which determines whether the file is opened for reading, writing, or appending.
-Defaults to 'read'.
+* `$file.mode` determines what how the file should be opened, and what to do when the file already exists.
+Defaults to `read` if not specified. otherwise will create the file and open it for writing.
+  * `append` will open the file for appending.
+  * `create` will throw an exception if the file already exists,
+  * `read` will open the file for reading.
+  * `write` will open the file for (over)writing.
 * `$service` is the fully-qualified name of the service which will be called to process the opened file.
 * `$pipeline` is an optional `IData` document for specifying arbitrary input parameters to the call to `$service`.
-If provided, the call to `$service` is scoped with this IData, and will not have access to the global pipeline.
+If provided, the call to `$service` is scoped with this `IData`, and will not have access to the global pipeline.
-* `$service.input` is an optional input parameter name used when adding the opened file stream to the input pipeline of the call tor `$service`.
-Defaults to '$stream'.
+* `$service.input` is an optional input parameter name used when adding the opened file stream to the input pipeline of the call to `$service`.
+Defaults to `$stream`.

 #### Outputs:

 * `$pipeline` is an optional `IData` document representing the output pipeline of the call to `$service`.
 This will only be returned if an input `$pipeline` was provided.
 If no input `$pipeline` was provided, any outputs from the call to `$service` will be merged directly into the global pipeline.

 ---